Ortham/variety/flatpak-resources/README.md

 ## Things tested

-- Setting the wallpaper in GNOME 3
+- Setting the wallpaper in GNOME 3 on Wayland
 - Displaying wallpapers from Bing
 - Displaying wallpapers from Nasa
 - Displaying wallpapers from a local folder inside $HOME/Pictures